Minituff/nautical-backup/docs/labels.md

     | Container Name | Old Source Directory | New Source Directory              |
     | -------------- | -------------------- | --------------------------------- |
     | example1       | `src/example1`       | `src/subfolder/example1`          |

+    !!! tip "Another nested folder example can be found [here](#require-source-folder-for-backup)"

 <small>🔄 This is the same action as the [Override Source Directory](./arguments.md#override-source-directory) variable, but applied only to this container.</small>